wesbos/cobalt2-vscode/README.md

 }
 ```

+## Colours
+Blue: #193549
+Blue Highlight: #1F4662
+Blue Highlight2: #234E6D
+Blue Dark: #122738
+Yellow: #ffc600
+Hot Pink: #ff0088
+Blush Pink: #ff628c
+Orange: #ff9d00
+Green

 ## Contributing
-This is a bit weird, but to get some sort of live feedback for when editing a theme.
-Please let me know if you have a saner way of doing it

-1. Open this repo in your terminal and type `npm install`
-1. Start to watch for change on the repo with `npm start` - this runs a nodemon task for you and will automatically recompile any changes
+To work on the theme:

-1. Open this repo in VS Code
+1. Clone this repo and open in VS Code
-1. Open your command palette and hit type **VSIX**.
-Select the one that says **Extensions: Install from VSIX...`
-1. Load the VSIX file that was created a few steps back
-1. Set your editor to use _this_ Cobalt2 theme - it might help to change the name in package.json to something like "Cobalt2 Dev" so you can differentiate from the Cobalt2 you've installed from the marketplace.
-If you get confused, just delete all traces of Cobalt2 and then load the VSIX.
-1. Go to the debug sidebar `View → Debug`
-1. Press the green arrow beside "Launch Extension"
+2. Open run `View → Run`
-1. This will then open a second window.
+3. Click `Launch Extension`.
+This will open up another VS Code Editor
-1. Make a change, and then hit the refresh button on your debug toolbar - this is in your first editor - not the one that poped open.
-1. Wait a sec, your changes should now be reflected!

-Whew.
-Again, if you have an easier way to style these things, let me know!
+4. Make changes to `cobalt2.json`.
+You will see changes reflected in the other editor that opened in step 3.

+If you are making a Pull Request, Please give me a screenshot of before/after!

 ## I don't like something

 First, this theme is new so if something is funky, please open an issue.
+There are many languages and parts of VS Code I don't use, so let me know!

 These are the things we have control over.
 If you would like to change something, you can either open a PR and see if I'd like it added, or override the colours in your own settings.json file.